VladJuckov/VladJuckov.github.io/content/hqlines/index.md

-We have `segment type` which is a float variable but encodes discrete values (Maybe I'm missing something but it's not clear for me how to pass int variables :)):
+We have `segment type` which is a float variable but encodes discrete values (Maybe I'm missing something but it's not clear for me how to pass int variables into glsl shaders... at least for this glsl version:) ):

 0) Just draw regular segment
 1) Cut the first end of the segment